 If you are having a tough time with your finances or are putting off making a late student loan payment, don’t just ignore your loans; instead, approach your lender or loan servicer to discuss your options.

-For federal loans, you might be able to qualify for a deferment or student loan forbearance, allowing you to temporarily stop or reduce payments.
+You might also be able to qualify for a deferment or student loan forbearance, allowing you to temporarily stop or reduce payments.
 If you’re in deferment, depending on the type of loan you have, you may not be responsible for paying the interest that accrues during the deferment period.
 Among other reasons, you can apply for deferment if you’re in school, in the military, unemployed, or not working full-time.

 You can apply for forbearance if your student loan payments represent 20% or more of your gross monthly income, if you’ve lost your job or seen your pay reduced, if you can’t pay because of medical bills, or if you’re facing another financial hardship, among other things.
 Private lenders are not required to offer relief if you’re facing hardship, but some, including SoFi, do.